YaleUniversity/deco/README.md

 {{ .foobarVariableToDecrypt | decrypt }}
 ```

-**Note:** `decrypt` expects the `DECO_ENCRYPTION_KEY` environment variable to be set.

-The examples use the following key: `d11bff052877151ef88e68374a509f38b91ff756d43757e5827bb30ba2b11aec`.

 ## Encryption

 Values are encrypted using symmetric authenticated encryption using 256-bit AES-GCM with a random nonce.
-It's not currently supported to pass the key to deco on the command line during the `validate` or `run` steps as we hope these will be provided to the environment at runtime through some secrets manager.
-This may be added in the future for completeness.
+The key can be passed to deco on the command line using the `--key` flag or by setting the `DECO_ENCRYPTION_KEY` environment variable.
+During the `validate`, `show` and `run` steps, we recommend providing this value to the environment at runtime through a secrets manager.

+The examples use the following key: `d11bff052877151ef88e68374a509f38b91ff756d43757e5827bb30ba2b11aec`.

 The `encryption` subcommand provides management facilities to generate new encryption keys, decrypt values and encrypt values.